-- i) Eligibility - (1) Barrier reduction funding is an allowable supportive service to WIOA-eligible adults, dislocated workers, and youth enrolled in training services. - ii) Payment - (1) Barrier reduction payment is not to exceed \$500. - (2) The barrier reduction payment can reimburse identified costs related to, but not limited to, housing-related expenses (rent, utilities, etc.), transportation-related expenses (car repairs, insurance, etc.), or state identification or driver's license costs.
+- (1) Barrier reduction payment is not to exceed \$500. - (2) The barrier reduction payment can reimburse identified costs related to, but not limited to, housing-related expenses (rent, utilities, etc.), transportation-related expenses (car repairs, insurance, etc.), or state identification or driver's license costs.
 A list of eligible expenses will be maintained and reviewed on an annual basis by the W.D.D. - (3) The deployment of the funding is on a needed basis and will be accessed only after all other resources are exhausted.
 The program will ensure verifiable receipts/proof of payments meet or exceed the \$500 threshold for reimbursement purposes and document/verify the assistance.

-iii) Specialized Grants
+iii.
+Specialized Grants

-(1) W.D.D. will follow the guidance of specialized grants, which may or may not afford additional flexibility when administering the barrier reduction funds.
-W.D.D. will follow the grant's scope of work as it administers the barrier reduction funding under WIOA or specialized grant opportunities.

-e) Eligible Supportive Service for Contracted Youth Programs

-i) For contracted Youth Programs, Supportive Services can include any service allowed under WIOA if those services are outlined in the program design, included in the program budget, and agreed to in the contract for youth services.
+(1) The W.D.D. will follow the guidance of specialized grants, which may or may not afford additional flexibility when administering the barrier reduction funds.
+W.D.D. will follow the grant's scope of work as it administers the barrier reduction funding under WIOA or specialized grant opportunities e.
+Eligible Supportive Service for Contracted Youth Programs i.
+For contracted Youth Programs, Supportive Services can include any service allowed under WIOA if those services are outlined in the program design, included in the program budget, and agreed to in the contract for youth services.
 Reimbursement for supportive services should follow the regular invoicing procedure, as outlined in the contract for youth services.